Soprano won't sing for Trump, quits Mormon Tabernacle Choir

 "I only know I could never 'throw roses to Hitler'," she wrote.
 "And I certainly could never sing for him."

-Chamberlin, a veteran performer who runs a vocal studio in American Fork, Utah, did not return several calls for comment.
-But in a statement, the chief spokesman of The Church of Jesus Christ of Latter-day Saints said it is not mandatory that any of the singers perform at the inauguration.
+Chamberlin, a veteran performer who runs a vocal studio in American Fork, Utah, did not return several calls for comment but a source with knowledge of the situation said there is no reason to doubt the letter's authenticity.
+In a statement, the chief spokesman of The Church of Jesus Christ of Latter-day Saints said it is not mandatory that any of the singers perform at the inauguration.

 "Participation in the choir, including the performance at the Inauguration, is voluntary," Eric Hawkins said.
 "Only a limited number of choir members are participating (the number is limited by the inaugural committee), and none are required to participate."